NHSDigital/connecting-party-manager/README.md

 ## TLDR

-If you want to get up and running as quickly as possible then read this section.
+If you want test to get up and running as quickly as possible then read this section.
 However it is advisable to read the full README when possible.

 ### Requirements